-This code is permanent for each test type and is assigned by the ACC Monitoring Agency.
+This code is permanent for each test type and is assigned by the ACC Monitoring

+Agency.
 The Test Sponsor inserts this code.

 - f) Count: An up-to-two digit number code used to designate the number of times Part A of the Registration Form for the candidate, as identified by "Sponsor ID", "Sponsor Code" and "Mod", has been submitted to a test laboratory within a designated "test type".
 1 = the first test submitted to any test laboratory for a given Sponsor ID and Sponsor Code, 2 = the second test submitted to any test laboratory for the same Sponsor ID and Sponsor Code, etc. The count number shall be reset with each minor formulation modification.
 The Test Sponsor inserts this code. - g) Lab: A two letter code used to identify the test laboratory at which the test is conducted.
 This code is unique and permanent for each test laboratory and is the same as the code used by the ASTM TMC for the test laboratory.
 The Test Sponsor inserts this code. - h) Stand: An up-to-five alphanumeric code which identifies the test stand in which the candidate will be tested.
-The stand is selected by the test laboratory in accordance with Appendix D. The laboratory provides this code in Part B of the Registration Form.
+The stand is selected by the test laboratory\ in accordance with Appendix D. The laboratory provides this code in Part B of the Registration Form.

-Use of the Code is encouraged.
-Any party interested in sponsoring tests under the Code may do so by requesting a Test Sponsor ID from the ACC Monitoring Agency by telephone or letter.
+Use of the Code of Practice is encouraged.
+Any party interested in sponsoring tests under the Code of Practice may do so by requesting a Test Sponsor ID from the ACC Monitoring Agency by telephone or letter.
+A list of Test Sponsor IDs and Laboratory Sponsor IDs may be found on the ACC MA website.